sheri-kamal/DATA73500-SP2020/README.md

 ## Repository Components

-1. In Class Activities
+1. In Class Activities (30% of final grade)

-2. Assignments
+2. Assignments (30% of final grade)

-3. Final Project
+3. Final Project (40% of final grade)